phalcon-orphanage/docs/uk/reference/models.rst

 Pointing to a different schema
 ------------------------------
 If a model is mapped to a table that is in a different schemas/databases than the default.
-You can use the getSchema method to define that:
+You can use the :code:`setSchema()` method to define that:

 .. code-block:: php